seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

+- Use `COUNT` with `ORDER BY` and `DESC` to work out the most frequently purchased item
+- `TOP` 1 will return only the most purchased item
 ```sql
 SELECT
 	TOP 1 product_name,